 Information is obtained about the child's behaviour using standardised rating scales such as the Childhood Autism Rating Scale (CARS).
-The CARS is a15-item behaviour rating scale which helps to identify children with autism and to distinguish them from developmentally handicapped children who do not have autism.
-In addition, it distinguishes mild or moderate from severe autism.
+The CARS is a15-item behaviour rating scale which helps identify children with ASD, distinguishingthem from other developmentally handicapped children.
+The CARS candistinguish mild, moderate,and severe ASD.

-Developed over a 15-year period and with more than 1,500 cases, the CARS includes items drawn from five prominent systems for diagnosing autism.
+The CARS was developed over 15 years and includes items drawn from five prominent systems for diagnosing ASD.
 Each item covers a particular characteristic, ability, or behaviour.
-After observing the child and examining relevant information from parent reports and other records, A senior Psychologist at the Clinic rates the child on each item.
-Using a 7-point scale, he or she indicates the degree to which the child¹s behaviours deviate from those of a normal child of the same age.
+After observing the child and examining the relevant information provided by the child’s parents, a psychologist at BNC rates the child on each item.
+Using a 7-point scale, the psychologist indicates the degree to which the child’s behaviours deviate from those of a typically developing child of the same age.

 Autism Diagnostic Observation Schedule

-Module 1 is used with children who do not consistently use phrase speech, Module 2 with those who use phrase speech but are not verbally fluent, Module 3 with fluent children, and Module 4 with fluent adolescents and adults.
-The one group within the autism spectrum that the ADOS does not address is nonverbal adolescents and adults.
+Module 1 is used with children who do not consistently use phrase speech, Module 2 is used for those who use phrase speech but are not verbally fluent, Module 3 is for fluent children, and Module 4 is intended for fluent adolescents and adults.
+The only group that the ADOS is not appropriate for is nonverbal adolescents and adults.

-Offering standardised materials and ratings, the ADOS gives you a measure of autism spectrum disorder that is unaffected by language.
-Because it can be used with a wide range of children and adults, it is a cost-effective addition to any hospital, clinic, or school that serves individuals with developmental disorders.
+Since it offers standardised materials and ratings, the ADOSis a measure of ASD that is unaffected by language level.
+It can be used across populations and is a cost-effective addition to any hospital, clinic, or school that works withcleints with developmental disorders.

-Medical and psychiatric conditions that may result in Autistic-like behaviours need to be excluded.
-For example PANDAS, Rett's Disorder or Childhood Disintegrative Disorder to name a few.
-The following is a brief description of the other pervasive developmental disorders
+Medical and psychiatric conditions that give rise to behaviours similar to those seen in ASD need to be excluded.
+These include PANDAS/PANS, Rett’s Disorder,and Childhood Disintegrative Disorder.
+The following is a description of other pervasive developmental disorders:

-- Pervasive Developmental Disorder, Not Otherwise Specified (PDD,NOS) is diagnosed when autistic symptoms are present but the full criteria for autistic disorder are not met.
-Therefore, persons diagnosed with PDD-NOS present with autistic symptoms, but typically are not as involved with the social and communication deficits as persons who meet the full criteria for autism.
-Generally, they are higher functioning and more responsive to treatment.
+- Pervasive Developmental Disorder, Not Otherwise Specified (PDD,NOS) is diagnosed when ASD symptoms are present but full criteria is not met.
+People with PDD-NOS present with ASD symptoms, but typically do not have as many social and communication deficits as those who meet the full criteria.
+Such people are often higher functioning and more responsive to therapy.

-- Rett's Disorder is a degenerative disorder which affects only girls and usually develops between the ages of six months to 18 months.
-Some of the characteristic behaviors may include the following: loss of speech, repetitive hand-wringing, body rocking, head banging and social withdrawal.
-Individuals suffering from this disorder may be severely to profoundly mentally retarded.
-This disorder, along with childhood disintegrative disorder, is extremely rare.
+- Rett’s Disorder is a degenerative disorder which affects girls and usually develops between the age of 6 to 18 months.
+Characteristic behaviors include loss of speech, repetitive handwringing, body rocking, head banging and social withdrawal.
+This disorder, along with other childhood disintegrative disorder, is extremely rare.

-Information is gathered with regards to whether there are any genetic anomalies that may account for some of the observed behaviours.
-This is done through a Paediatrician, either the child's own or a specialist on our recommendation.
-We also carry out a screening of Genetic Polymorphisms to look for gene variations that can contribute to cellular malfunctions.
+At BNC, we gather information regarding whether there are any genetic anomalies that may account for observable behaviours.
+We work with a pediatrician, either the child’s own or one of our recommended specialists.
+We also carry out screening tests for genetic polymorphisms to look for gene variations that may contribute to cellular malfunctions.